-The Foundation reserves the right to require a physical examination by a physician of its choice to determine the employee's physical ability, in order to start or remain on a medical leave status.
+ASI reserves the right to require a physical examination by a physician of its choice to determine the employee's physical ability, in order to start or remain on a medical leave status.
 Filing a false or fraudulent claim will be cause for disciplinary action up to and including immediate termination and possible criminal penalties.

-Although the Foundation is unable to guarantee reinstatement in all cases, if an employee takes a leave of absence as a result of an injury or illness experienced in connection with employment with the Foundation and then would like to return to work, the employee will be returned to his/her former position, if available, or will be offered the first available opening in a comparable position for which he/she is qualified.
+Although ASI is unable to guarantee reinstatement in all cases, if an employee takes a leave of absence as a result of an injury or illness experienced in connected with employment at ASI and then would like to return to work, the employee will be returned to his/her former position, if available, or will be offered the first available opening in a comparable position for which he/she is qualified.
 Exceptions may result if business conditions have necessitated a reduction in force.